 Sex, sexuality and nudity issues (Section 2.4)

-- The Board must consider whether the advertising or marketing communication on a Facebook site treats sex, sexuality or nudity with sensitivity to the relevant audience.
-In this situation the Board must consider the target audience of Facebook users for that site and must also take into account that the advertiser can limit the audience by age.
+- The Community Panel must consider whether the advertising or marketing communication on a Facebook site treats sex, sexuality or nudity with sensitivity to the relevant audience.
+In this situation the Community Panel must consider the target audience of Facebook users for that site and must also take into account that the advertiser can limit the audience by age.

-- Consider the ASB’s information on Gender for further information about what types of material the Board has applied this provision.
+- Consider Ad Standards' information on Gender for further information about what types of material to which the Community Panel has applied this provision.

 Language (Section 2.5)

-- In determining whether language on a Facebook site is acceptable the Board can consider the circumstances (including the relevant audience and medium).
+- In determining whether language on a Facebook site is acceptable the Community Panel can consider the circumstances (including the relevant audience and medium).
 Facebook sites often attract a very targeted audience and the views of people who visit the site would not necessarily be the views of a broader general audience.
-The Board can take into account that the audience for a Facebook page is not the general public.
+The Community Panel can take into account that the audience for a Facebook page is not the general public.

 - However, strong or obscene language shall be avoided and language can still be considered to be inappropriate even where the audience is limited.
-The Board can also take into account that the advertiser has good controls in establishing its Facebook page, over the language able to used.
+The Community Panel can also take into account that the advertiser has good controls in establishing its Facebook page, over the language able to used.

-- Consider the ASB’s information on Language for further information about how the Board has applied this provision.
+- Consider Ad Standards' information on Language for further information about how the Community Panel has applied this provision.

 A range of industry activities have led to the development of practice guides in how to manage social media.
 Responsible advertisers will consider both the Code of Ethics and practice notes for advertisers, as well as social media guidelines developed by the AANA, ABAC, the Communications Council and the ACCC in managing their advertising and marketing communications.